Is an Indigenous Focus the Right Choice for My Child?

 Niitsitapi Learning Centre

-The Niitsitapi Learning Centre currently offers preschool, kindergarten, Grade 1 and Grade 2.
-Grade 3 will be added for the 2018-19 school year.
+The Niitsitapi Learning Centre currently offers preschool, kindergarten, Grade 1, Grade 2 and Grade 3.

 Programming at the Niitsitapi Learning Centre provides early intervention through a holistic, strength-based, early learning environment.
 Students will build a strong academic foundation in a learning environment that reflects and nurtures their Aboriginal identity.